Eurobodalla Local Housing Strategy

 Benefits to the community:

-A Local Housing Strategy would help Council undertake actions that would lead to:
+A Housing Strategy would help Council undertake actions that would lead to:

 • people aging within their community by having options to move into a smaller home.
 This also makes larger homes available for larger households